 stronghold operator init -ca-cert /opt/stronghold/tls/stronghold-ca.pem

-After the initialization is complete, all key parts and the root token will be displayed in the terminal.
-Be sure to save this information in a secure location.
-The key parts and initial root token are extremely important.
-If you lose part of the key, you will not be able to access Stronghold’s data.
+After initialization, all key shares and the root token will be displayed in the terminal.
+Be sure to save them in a secure place.
+Without the required number of key shares, access to Stronghold data will be impossible.

 stronghold operator unseal -ca-cert /opt/stronghold/tls/stronghold-ca.pem